NguyenTrongVanVietHCMUS/Game/README.md

 # Game
+Adventure Knight
-Game of  Nguyen Trong Van Viet built by sfml
+Game of  Nguyen Trong Van Viet and Doan Tuan Anh
+Using SFML for C++ visual implementation